 How do you participate?

-This is Kvadrat’s third year of involvement in LAUNCH Nordic and this cycle we are exploring the circular economy.
+This is Kvadrat’s third year of involvement in LAUNCH Circular and this cycle we are exploring the circular economy.
 Each year we are getting better and more precise about how to achieve things with this initiative.
 In the beginning, it was a little bit abstract but now it is more and more concrete.
 From Kvadrat’s perspective we are very focused on trying to find one or two new sustainability innovations that we can directly support by either partnering with or investing in or becoming a client of.
 Learning how to manage sustainability challenges, and applying that knowledge, is the second area we are focusing on.

 We have a belief that companies can genuinely help to make the world more sustainable.
 In many ways, they may be better vehicles for this kind of change than governments can: Companies are more agile, they have a lot of resources, they are global and they can drive a strong sustainable agenda.
 If you look to Kvadrat’s cliental for example, where we see the most demand for sustainable solutions is from blue-chip companies, this is the area that is driving our own exploration and pushing us forward.
 Meanwhile there is very little in the way of sustainability demands from our work in the public sector; hospitals, cultural centres, etc. You can talk about the downsides of capitalism, but it is clear that major companies are driving global sustainable development.
-To be super specific, LAUNCH Nordic has a clear objective to support new sustainable innovations.
+To be super specific, LAUNCH Circular has a clear objective to support new sustainable innovations.
 We aim to select one or two partners who have an exciting but not-yet-realized ideas and help them grow their businesses by allocating resources and support to them.
 Lastly, learning is an important part of the whole project.
 By going through this process all the companies involved are learning a lot about important new technology and strategy.